Execution guide

 Why DIY GPU routing breaks down

-The first few deployments feel manageable because the operator still remembers which model fits on which GPU.
-That falls apart once workloads branch into different model sizes, traffic patterns, and provider availability windows.
+The first few deployments can feel manageable while you still remember which model fits each GPU.
+That becomes harder as model sizes, traffic patterns, and provider availability change.

 The operational tax is not just picking a GPU.
 It is re-evaluating that choice every time queue depth, health, or pricing changes.